-- Integrate knowledge from the basic, psychosocial, dental, and dental hygiene sciences into the dental hygiene process of care. - Communicate effectively with individuals and groups from diverse populations. - Utilize active learning, critical thinking, problem solving, research and evidencebased decision making in the practice of dental hygiene. - Apply a professional code of ethics while adhering to appropriate legal and regulatory measures when providing oral health services. - Utilizing risk assessment and health promotion strategies, integrate the goals, values and beliefs of diverse populations in the promotion of health, wellness, and the prevention of disease. - Safely perform the dental hygiene process of care (assessment, dental hygiene
+- Integrate knowledge from the basic, psychosocial, dental, and dental hygiene sciences into the dental hygiene process of care. - Demonstrate interpersonal skills to effectively communicate and collaborate with professionals and patients across socioeconomic and cultural backgrounds.

-- diagnosis, planning, implementation, evaluation, documentation) for all patients and community-based oral health programs. - Demonstrate competency in the use of technology in the dental hygiene process of care. - Continually perform self-assessment to maintain professional standards and encourage lifelong learning and a commitment to interdisciplinary collaboration. - Demonstrate personal and professional growth through participation in professional activities and associations. - Demonstrate an awareness of the variety of career options within the dental hygiene profession.
+- Utilize active learning, critical thinking, problem solving, research and evidencebased decision making to develop comprehensive oral health care solutions and protocols. - Apply a professional code of ethics while adhering to appropriate legal and regulatory measures to create and maintain safe ecofriendly and sustainable practice compatible with emerging trends when providing equitable oral health services. - Utilizing risk assessment and health literacy and disease prevention strategies, beliefs of diverse individuals and populations in the promotion of health, wellness, and the prevention of disease. - Safely perform the dental hygiene process of care inclusively (assessment, dental hygiene diagnosis, planning, implementation, evaluation, documentation) for all patients and community-based oral health programs. - Demonstrate competency in the use of technology and security guidelines in the dental hygiene process of care. - Continually perform self-assessment to maintain professional standards and encourage lifelong learning and a commitment to interdisciplinary collaboration. - Demonstrate personal and professional growth through civic and social engagement through active involvement in professional activities and associations. - Demonstrate an awareness of the variety of career opportunities within the dental hygiene profession. - Comply with local, state, and federal regulations concerning infection prevention protocols.